-Freddie Mercury Biographer Brands Bohemian Rhapsody Film ‘A Superficial Montage Of Snapshots’
+Freddie Mercury Biographer Brands ‘Bohemian Rhapsody’ Film ‘A Superficial Montage Of Snapshots’

-Freddie Mercury’s biographer has lashed out at the Bohemian Rhapsody biopic saying the Queen frontman’a life and personality “were too complicated” to be captured in a movie.
+Freddie Mercury’s biographer has lashed out at the Bohemian Rhapsody biopic saying the Queen frontman’s life and personality “were too complicated” to be captured in a movie.

 Jones was called in as a script consultant in the early versions of the film but has since been pretty scathing about the finished article.